Farshid Aragizadeh, MD, MBA, FACS, FASCRS | Texas Digestive Disease Consultants

 David Hiller is a board-certified colon and rectal surgeon with Novant Health Colon and Rectal Clinic in Winston-Salem, North Carolina.
 His practice focuses on colon and rectal cancer.
 David has been participating in Get Your Rear in Gear races since 2010 and volunteering with the organization since 2017.

-Dr. Toufic Kachaamy cares for patients fighting pancreatic, stomach, esophageal, colon, liver or bile duct cancer at Cancer Treatment Centers of America in Phoenix, and is board certified by the American Board of Internal Medicine.
-Dr. Kachaamy earned a medical degree from the American University of Beirut in Lebanon.
-He then went on to complete an internship in internal medicine at Duke University in Durham, North Carolina.
-Additionally, he completed a fellowship in gastroenterology at Virginia Commonwealth University in Richmond Virginia.
-Most recently, Dr. Kachaamy completed an advanced endoscopy fellowship at Mayo Clinic in Phoenix.
-He is also a member of Alpha Omega Alpha Honor Medical Society, a fellow of the American Society of gastrointestinal endoscopy and the American Gastroenterological association.
+Dr. Toufic Kachaamy is the chief of Medicine and directory of gastroenterology at Cancer treatment Centers of America in Arizona, a part of City of Hope.
+He cares for patients fighting cancers especially pancreatic, stomach, esophageal, colon, liver, and bile duct cancer.
+Dr. Kachaamy earned a medical degree with distinction from the American University of Beirut in Lebanon.
+He then went on to complete a residency in internal medicine at Duke University in Durham, North Carolina, a fellowship in gastroenterology at Virginia Commonwealth University in Richmond Virginia, and an advanced endoscopy fellowship at Mayo Clinic in Phoenix Arizona.
+He is also a member of Alpha Omega Alpha Honor Medical Society, a fellow of the American Society of gastrointestinal endoscopy and the American Gastroenterological Association.

 Scott Ketover, MD, AGAF, FASGE | MNGI Digestive Health